Search

 Can you lose your money in an annuity?

-It’s also possible to lose money in annuities if the organization you choose dissolves.
-Or if it is unable to pay its obligations when you retire.
-Avoid this problem by choosing an organization with a strong rating.
-Look at reports from institutions such as AM Best, Fitch, Moody’s, or Standard & Poor’s.
+• The insurer may be unable to pay its obligations when you retire.
+You can reduce this risk by choosing an organization with a strong rating.
+Look at reports from institutions such as AM Best, Fitch, Moody's or Standard & Poor's.

-Fees, expenses and penalties can also impact the amount of money in an annuity.
-Factor them in as you calculate expected returns.
-Early withdrawals (before age 59½), for example, can result in a 10% penalty paid to the IRS on the amount of the gain withdrawn, in addition to your normal income tax.
-Early withdrawals often carry surrender charges owed to your financial institution, too.
-As always, read your prospectus and contract documents to learn what’s true for your contract.
+• Fees, expenses and penalties can impact the amount of money in an annuity.
+Early withdrawals (before age 59½), for example, can result in a 10% federal tax penalty on the amount of the gain withdrawn in addition to your normal income tax.
+Withdrawals before the contract’s specified time period may result in a surrender charge paid to your financial institution, too.
+Always read your prospectus and contract documents to learn what's true for your contract.

 Do annuities count as assets?

 Yes, an annuity is an asset.
-It is something of value that’s available to meet commitments or debts.
+It's something of value that’s available to meet commitments or debts.
 However, the time when your annuity will be available to meet commitments or debts varies with the type of annuity you have.
-This means that an annuity (especially a deferred annuity) might not always qualify as a liquid asset during financial reporting.
+This means that an annuity (especially a deferred annuity) might not be a liquid asset.
 Usually, the decision to buy an annuity means trading access (liquidity) now for an income stream later on.

-Consult with a tax advisor for advice specific to your situation.
+It's a good idea to consult with a tax professional for advice specific to your situation.

 gold line